Sore throat | Mate korokoro

 Key points about sore throats

-1. Having a sore throat is very common, especially in children (see sore throat in children).
+• Having a sore throat is very common, especially in children (see our other page on sore throat in children).
 The discomfort can range from a scratchy feeling to severe pain.

-2. A sore throat can be caused by a viral infection such as a cold or the flu or a bacterial infection, most commonly Streptococcus (often known as 'strep throat').
+• It can also be caused by a bacterial infection – most commonly Streptococcus (often known as 'strep throat').

-3. If you are at higher risk of rheumatic fever, you need to have any sore throat checked by a nurse or GP.
-This is because untreated strep throat can cause rheumatic fever and heart damage for life.
+• If you're at higher risk of rheumatic fever, you need to have any sore throat checked by a healthcare provider.
+If it's not treated it can cause rheumatic fever and heart damage.
+If it's strep throat you will need antibiotics.

-Around 90% of sore throats are caused by viral infections such as the common cold or flu.
+About 90% of sore throats are caused by viral infections, eg, the common cold, flu or COVID.
 Viral sore throats usually get better by themselves within a week.
-Antibiotics do not fix viral sore throats.
+Antibiotics don't fix viral sore throats.

 Other conditions that can cause a sore throat include: